Nitta Tadatsune: Life

 When Tadatsune fell ill, Yoritomo would personally attend him, signifying that he had a great deal of trust in Tadatsune.
 Tadatsune's wife, who was said to be a virgin, drowned on the way to the Mishima Shrine where she prayed for his husband's recovery.

 Tadatsune became a close retainer to Yoritomo's son, Minamoto no Yoriie.
 In 1203, Tadatsune killed Hiki Yoshikazu and wiped out the Hiki clan during the Hiki Yoshikazu Rebellion, ordered by Hōjō Tokimasa.
 Enraged by this, Yoriie ordered Tadatsune and Wada Yoshimori to assassinate the mastermind of the incident, Hōjō Tokimasa.
 Yoshimori did not follow Yoriie's orders and informed Tokimasa about the plan.
 On the other hand, Tadatsune's ambiguous behavior was deemed suspicious and caused Tokimasa's brother Hōjō Tadatoki to misinterpret Tatatsune's intentions.
 Following this on October 12, 1203, Tadatsune was killed by Katō Kagekado on behalf of the Hōjō clan, caused by Tadatoki's misunderstanding.
 Tadatsune was aged 37 at the time of his death.

-In Soga Monogatari, although Tadatsune became known by his bravery after he jumped onto a wild boar upside down and killed it in front of Yoritomo, it is said that the boar was actually a Yama-no-Kami, and that he was divinely punished to be suspected of betrayal.
+In Soga Monogatari, although Tadatsune became known for his bravery after he jumped backwards onto a wild boar and killed it in front of Yoritomo, it is said that the boar was actually a Yama-no-Kami, and that he was divinely punished to be suspected of betrayal.

 He is also known for exploring the Hitoana cave in Mount Fuji.